omerbe/torch_brain/README.md

 As can be seen above, adding more days to the training dataset does indeed improve performance.
 In regards to the entire 20 day test set, the 174 day model had a mean and median that were both 10% greater than that of the aggregated  single day models.

-The remainder of this ReadMe is that of the original torch_brain repo.

 <p align="left">
     <img height="250" src="https://torch-brain.readthedocs.io/en/latest/_static/torch_brain_logo.png" />
 </p>